Sean McDermott: Buffalo Bills

 On January 11, 2017, McDermott was hired by the Buffalo Bills as the 19th head coach in franchise history.

 On September 10, 2017, McDermott won his NFL head coaching debut in the season opening 21–12 victory over the New York Jets, becoming just the third Bills head coach to win his first game with the team after Marv Levy and Rex Ryan.

-Just after a Week 2 loss to the Carolina Panthers, also McDermott's first return to Charlotte since leaving the Panthers organization, McDermott would lead the Bills to 4 wins in the next 5 games, including a win against the reigning NFC champion Atlanta Falcons.
+After a Week 2 loss to the Carolina Panthers, also McDermott's first return to Charlotte since leaving the Panthers organization, McDermott would lead the Bills to four wins in the next five games, including a victory over the reigning NFC champion Atlanta Falcons.
 However, they lost the next two games, including a 47–10 loss to the New Orleans Saints, which prompted him to make the controversial decision to bench starting quarterback Tyrod Taylor in favor of rookie backup Nathan Peterman.
-Peterman played poorly against the Los Angeles Chargers in his first career start, throwing 5 interceptions in the first half.
+Peterman played poorly against the Los Angeles Chargers in his first career start, throwing five interceptions in the first half.
 He was benched for Taylor during the second half of the 54–24 loss, which dropped the Bills to 5–5.

-Despite the string of losses, the Bills then went on a 4–2 run to finish the season at 9–7, clinching the AFC's 6th seed and their first playoff appearance in 18 years, thus ending both the NFL's and the North American professional sports franchise's longest active playoff droughts during McDermott's first year as head coach.
-The Bills would go on to lose to the Jacksonville Jaguars 10–3 in the AFC wild card game.
+Despite the string of losses, the Bills then went on a 4–2 run to finish the season at 9–7, clinching the #6-seed in the AFC and their first playoff appearance in 18 years, thus ending both the NFL's and the North American professional sports franchise's longest active playoff droughts during McDermott's first year as head coach.
+The Bills would go on to lose to the Jacksonville Jaguars 10–3 in the AFC Wild Card game.

-The following season, McDermott's Bills finished 6–10 and missed the playoffs, but had a strong finish to the season after a 2–7 start.
+In 2018, McDermott's Bills finished 6–10 and missed the playoffs, but had a strong finish to the season after a 2–7 start.
 After suffering blowout losses in four of the first nine games, partly caused by a lack of offensive talent, the Bills adjusted their roster, allowing them to stay competitive in each of the last seven games.
 Buffalo's defense improved in 2018.
+To date, the 2018 season is McDermott's only losing season as a head coach.